spicata/mint-fresh-notes/motionInvestigation.md

 The data shows a strong relationship between the external force applied onto the system and the acceleration the system.
 However, there are is a lot of room for improvement in our data.

-The data is subject to a lot of systematic error in the form of human reaction time when it comes to stopping the stopwatch, which led to inaccurate measurements.
-This could have been mitigated if we instead had used motion detector, such as the Vernier motion detector, then it would have been possible to mitigate the effect of human
+- human random error when stopwatch --> precision
+- human random error when letting go of trolley --> precision
+- systematic error due to friction --> accuracy
+- measurement error --> precision
+- validity all g
+- errors --> reliability
+    - could have been more tested
+- systematic error due to persecptive --> accuracy
+- friction against side of track as random error --> precision

+## Conclusion

+The hypothesis is supported by the data.
+The increase of external force on a system is proportional to the increase of acceleration of the system.